Last year whilst attending the 2015 Play Expo in Manchester:

 RGCD has been involved in the development of LOTS of games.
 Over 33 for the Commodore 64 alone and several for the PC and other obsolete platforms like the Atari ST and Jaguar.
 It’s hard to pick a favorite, but the one we are most excited about currently is Blastard Squad – our work-in-progress, squad-based sequel to Robotz DX.
 We’re hoping that one will be our breakthrough release.

 Where do you get ideas for the conceptual design of your games?

 It’s no secret that Jamie and I look to the past for inspiration.
 I was a huge fan of public domain and shareware games back on the Amiga and Atari in the 1990s.
 Much like today’s indie scene, there were loads of fresh ideas there that offered completely different experiences to what was commercially available.
 However, a lot of the designs were constricted by the platform limitations of the time – which is not a problem we have today.
 Jamie has been playing a lot of PC-Engine stuff lately, and some of the weirdo games that came out on that console would be perfect to lift ideas from and evolve.
 So that’s what we do; borrow a bit from one game, take some inspiration from another, then mash it up and make the best that we can out of it.

 What platforms are you looking to bring the game to?

-Conga will be released initially on PC via itch.io, followed by Android release (we already have some touch control in there) and very-probably console afterwards (via our friends at MixedBag Games).
+Conga will be released initially on PC via itch.io, followed by an Android release (we already have some touch control in there) and very probably console afterward (via our friends at MixedBag Games).
 Amusingly, we’ve been using an old OUYA for testing the android builds, so we’ll release that build as well.
 We’ll hit Steam Greenlight when it’s out on itch.io and see what the response is like.
 Conga is definitely a game that would benefit from integrating online leaderboards.